 Tour de East Coast

+Tour de East Coast comes easy for me.
 I grew up in New York City and during my college days partied up and down the east coast from Florida to Maine.
 Though living in sports-minded California for the last 25 years, I only became an avid cyclist 4 years ago.
-I also started designing African American-centric cycling jerseys, including a jersey featuring major cycling venues from my memories, jogging along the Charles River, Greek Picnics in Fairmount Park, loft parties in Brooklyn and walking along the Potomac River.
-Over the summer, work and life got hectic and I needed a break.
-So I packed my camera, bike and a list of cycling club contacts, then headed east.
+I also started designing African American-centric cycling jerseys, including a jersey featuring major cycling venues from my memories, jogging along the Charles River, Greek Picnics in Fairmount Park, loft parties in Brooklyn and walking along the Potomac River. – Roy Taylor

 Before leaving, I stopped at my bike shop.
 I found a bike box, removed the pedals, seat and handlebars, packed my bike carefully and shipped it as luggage on my flight.
 I flew out of San Francisco, Friday and landed during a thunderstorm at Dulles, VA at 1am Saturday morning.